-Methods: The sampling method utilized in the study design was successive sampling with a quasi-experimental design to choose the sample following the inclusion and exclusion criteria.
-58 intervention and control groups were created from a total sample of 116 respondents.
+Methods: The sampling method utilized in the study design was successive sampling with a quasi-experimental design to choose the sample following the inclusion and cluster of the sample of 116 respondents.
 This research used the National Institute of Health Stroke Scale (NIHSS) and Stroke Specific Quality of Life Scale (SS-QoL).
-Statistical analysis using t-test with p<0.5.
+Statistical analysis using t-test with p < 0.5.